 Executive personnel (non-electricians) and administrative personnel (non-executive).

-Personnel in mechanical trades, Insulation, scaffolding, process operators, other operating personnel and other personnel who have work that may affect the safety of electrical installations in connection with, for example, high-pressure washing, sandblasting, painting etc. The course is also for personnel who work with non-electrical equipment, but which contains possible sources of ignition.
+Personnel in mechanical trades, process operators, other operating personnel and other personnel who have work that may affect the safety of electrical installations.
+The course is also for personnel who work with non-electrical equipment, but which contains possible sources of ignition.

 Managers in the petroleum industry, maintenance managers and others who can implement measures that can affect safety in Ex facilities.
 The course is also for buyers and sellers.